nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Wrote and published the Pitch Generator that I'd been thinking about.

-**Thoughts:**  Styling the page took me some time, but I'm very pleased with how it turned out.
+**Thoughts:**  The JS portion worked flawlessly (once I remembered to add the script tag to the HTML!).
+Styling the page took me some time, but I'm very pleased with how it turned out.
 Also, I probably shouldn't laugh at my own jokes so much.

 **Link to work:** [Start-up Pitch Generator](https://nbarnabee.github.io/api_projects/pitch_generator/index.html)